GraphiteMC/GraphiteDocs/mkdocs/configuration/Choices-Explained.md

-# Choices Explain
+# Choices Explained
 Why are some configuration options set to what they are?
+Hopefully that is answered here, if not please contact a member of the team for further help.
 ___
 ## Global Configuration
 * ### server-reloading